East Flanders: Government

-Six people chosen by and from the council form the daily government, called the deputation (deputatie).
-The deputation of East Flanders is a coalition of the political parties CD&V, Open Vld and sp.a.
-The biggest party in the council, N-VA, is not included.
+Four people chosen by and from the council form the daily government, called the deputation (deputatie).
+The deputation of East Flanders is a coalition of the N-VA, CD&V, and Groen.

 The daily government is led by the governor, who is appointed by the Flemish Government.
-André Denys (VLD) has been the governor of East Flanders from 26 November 2004 until 21 January 2013.
-Jan Briers, who is not member of a political party but was nominated by N-VA, succeeded him on 1 February 2013.
+Carina Van Cauter (VLD) has been the governor of East Flanders since 1 September 2020.

 The province has a yearly budget of approximately 300 million euro.